paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-137-management-of-rechargeable-batteries-and-batteries-containing-mercury.md

 (1) Any person who fails to comply with the requirements imposed by subsection (a) of this section may be subject to enforcement under applicable provisions of the Solid Waste Disposal Act [[42 U.S.C.
 6901](./chapter-082-solid-waste-disposal.md#section-6901) et seq.].

-(2) States may implement and enforce the requirements of subsection (a) of this section if the Administrator finds that—
+(2) States may implement and enforce the requirements of subsection (a) if the Administrator finds that—

-  (A) the State has adopted requirements that are identical to those referred to in subsection (a) of this section governing the collection, storage, or transportation of batteries referred to in subsection (a) of this section; and
+  (A) the State has adopted requirements that are identical to those referred to in subsection (a) governing the collection, storage, or transportation of batteries referred to in subsection (a); and

   (B) the State provides for enforcement of such requirements.